-Dr. Dana Smith is Professor and Chair of Theatre, and came to Truman State University in the fall of 1999.
+Dr. Dana Smith, Professor of Theatre, came to Truman State University in the fall of 1999.
 She has worked as a professional actor, journalist, writer, and radio announcer prior to graduate studies.
 She received her MA from the University of Arkansas, Fayetteville, and her Ph.D. from the University of Oregon, Eugene.
 She also studied at the Moscow Art Theatre, where she conducted research toward her dissertation, “Defining Freedom: Moscow Theatre and Drama, 1985-1991.”

 Dana is a Certified Trainer of Lessac Kinesensics (voice and body work), and she a member of the Board of Directors of the International Lessac Institute for Research and Training.
 She is the Institute’s Archivist and edits the Lessac newsletter as well.
 Dana is also Assistant Literary Manager for The New American Voices Play Development Reading Series, out of Queens Theatre in the Park.
 She is a Practitioner of Neuro-Linguistic Programming (NLP), and her interest in the neurological processes involved in acting has led her to begin the certification process in Alba Technique, an acting method formulated by a neuroscientist, based on scientific experiments with the physicality of emotional response.
 Dana has also trained for years in the Alexander Method, the Viewpoints, and Suzuki Method of actor training.